9x3l6/zombies-angular-nestjs/src/assets/posts/television-will-kill-you-heres-some-patents-to-prove-it.md

-# Television will kill you.
-Here's some patents to prove it!

 [embed_video id=242]

 Growing up did you have grandparents that would turn off the TV when they come to visit?
 I did!
 Looking back now, I can remember they knew something I didn't know.
 Television is a mass mind control weapon!